Aerocar: N102D

 N102D (1960) is yellow and green.
 The last Aerocar built and the only one still flying, it is owned by Ed Sweeney and is on display at the Kissimmee Air Museum located at the Kissimmee Gateway Airport in Kissimmee, Florida.
 N102D was the only Aerocar built with the larger O-360 Lycoming powerplant giving it much better performance.
 It is the only road legal and driven Aerocar left.
 It is currently flown by the owner's son Sean Sweeney.
 It was previously owned by actor Bob Cummings, who used it in his TV sitcom The New Bob Cummings Show.
 It also appeared on the TV show James May's Big Ideas on BBC2, aired in September 2008.
-Inspired by this vehicle, Ed Sweeney is currently developing the Aerocar 2000 via his Aerocar firm.
+Inspired by this vehicle, Ed Sweeney began development of the Aerocar 2000.